PaladinCloud/CE/CONTRIBUTING.md

 ## Branch Organization

 Submit all changes directly to the **master** branch.
-We don’t use separate branches for development or for upcoming releases.
+We don’t use separate branches for development.
 We do our best to keep **master** in good shape, with all tests passing.

 Code that lands in **master** must be compatible with the latest stable release.
 It may contain additional features, but no breaking changes.
-We should be able to release a new minor version from the tip of main at any time.
+We should be able to release a new minor version from the tip of **master** at any time.

 ## Development